 Find Unclaimed Money and Property.
 Some call it “free money” because it is money that has sat for years.
 When you discover it, it’s like getting a financial gift.
-For years, it has been purported that there are millions of dollars of forgotten money and property out there, with your name on it.
-There are online sites that lead you on, only to find that you have to, pay for the information.
+It has been purported that there are millions of dollars of forgotten money and property out there, with your name on it for years.
+There are online sites that lead you to find that you have to pay for the information.
 There are legitimate ways to find real money or property that belongs to you.

 Find Unclaimed Money – Free Money

 Millions of dollars of unclaimed property and money are just sitting there, waiting for someone to find it.
 Have you ever heard of someone who found free money they never knew they had?
 It is possible.
 Texas alone has more than 2 billion dollars of unclaimed money and property.

 How much money is out there with your name on it?
 Well, you will never know until you take a look.
 If you have changed your name, moved to a new state, entered a contest, changed a job, have a friend or loved one who has died, you may have a treasure somewhere out there waiting for you.
 Here is how to go about finding out if you have unclaimed money or property.